Previous: Adding Styles, Up: Styles

 Set this variable (in the Local Variables list) to an association list of the same format as c-offsets-alist.
 From now on, when you visit the file, CC Mode will automatically institute these offsets using c-set-offset.

-Note that file style settings (i.e. c-file-style) are applied before file offset settings (i.e. c-file-offsets)1.
+Note that file style settings (i.e. c-file-style) are applied before file offset settings (i.e. c-file-offsets)23.

-If you set any variables, including style variables, by the file local variables mechanism, these settings take priority over all other settings, even those in your mode hooks (see CC Hooks).
-If you use c-file-style or c-file-offsets and also explicitly set a style variable in a local variable block, the explicit setting will take priority.
+If you set any variable by the file local variables mechanism, that setting takes priority over all other settings, even those in your mode hooks (see CC Hooks).
+Any individual setting of a variable will override one made through c-file-style or c-file-offsets.

 Footnotes